pakman198/udemy-nodejs/node-web-server/README.md

 ----/notes
 ----/weather-app
 ```
-To be able to deploy it to HEROKU we need to type one command:
+To be able to deploy it to HEROKU we need to type one command, but we
+need to be at the top level of our repo:

 `git subtree push --prefix node-web-server heroku master`